Reimagining catalog management

 • Feedback: The fastest way is the 2-minute survey built directly into the product — look for the interactive badge next to the “Products” page title and it’ll take you straight there.
 You can also leave a comment on Epic #64414 or on this post.
 Bugs, paper cuts, extension integration questions — all of it lands in the right place.

-One response to “Reimagining catalog management”
+6 responses to “Reimagining catalog management”

 1. My comment is, as always, about extensibility.
 I had to extend the bulk edit features in several occasions, and it will be crucial to be able to do the same thing with the new editor.
 Specifically: